 The historic Scottish city of Edinburgh has an impressive castle, a vibrant nightlife and a renowned arts scene.
 It also happens to be the UK’s most important financial centre outside of London, and thus serviced apartments in Edinburgh are in abundance.

 There are many compelling reasons to book serviced accommodation in Edinburgh city centre instead of traditional hotel rooms.
-Whether you’re planning a business trip, a pleasure outing or a little bit of both, the Scottish capital has plenty to offer and choosing from SITU’s extensive list of high-quality Edinburgh apartments allows you to benefit from a greater level of comfort and more flexibility than regular hotels are equipped to offer.
+Whether you’re planning a business trip, a pleasure outing or a little bit of both, the Scottish capital has plenty to offer and choosing from SITU’s extensive list of high-quality Edinburgh apartments allows you to benefit from a greater level of comfort and that regular hotels are unable to offer.

 Edinburgh is Scotland’s capital, based in the south-east of the country.
 Ever so slightly north is the Leith port, which looks out onto the North Sea.
 Fifty miles to the west is Glasgow, Scotland’s most populous city.
 The Edinburgh population of around 530,000 lives in a city which is built on seven hills.
 You may also notice the city has a layout typical of the old quarters of other European cities.